daben/CarND-Path-Planning-Project/README.md

 If the target lane is feasible, transition to lane change.

-If not feasible and the changing lane is not the fastest or we have been in this state for too long, abort and transition back to keep lane.
+If not feasible and the changing lane is not the fastest, or we have been in this state for too long, abort and transition back to KL.

-Otherwise, wait for an opportunity to change the lane, adjusting the speed if necessary.
+Otherwise, wait for an opportunity to change the lane adjusting the speed if necessary.

 ##### Lane Change State

 When current lane change completed, if it's not the final lane, transition to PLC, else to KL.

-If a risk of collision is detected in the middle of a lane change the change is aborted fixing the lane target to the reference.
+If a risk of collision is detected in the middle of a lane change the change is aborted setting the lane target to the reference lane.

 #### 4. Collision avoidance